zulihit/CoTS/README.md

 This repository contains the official implementation of our CVPR 2025 paper:

-**Collaborative Tree Search for Enhancing Embodied Multi-Agent Collaboration**
+**🤖Collaborative Tree Search for Enhancing Embodied Multi-Agent Collaboration 🤖**
 _Lizheng Zu, Lin Lin, Song Fu, Na Zhao, Pan Zhou_

 > CoTS (Cooperative Tree Search) is a collaborative framework for embodied agents based on large language models, which enhances multi-agent planning and execution by guiding strategic discussions within a modified Monte Carlo Tree Search and evaluating plans to ensure coherent, efficient teamwork in complex tasks.